MP Estate Planning UK

 • Specify funeral wishes

-• Leave a charitable bequest
+• Leave charitable bequests

 creating a testamentary trust